We are traveling this week so a little repeat of a popular post from a few years ago.

 - Pick 3 big goals for the year that will move your strategic dial and engage all senior managers in those goals.

 - And at a more granular level, keep tactics simple.
-For example a product brochure in the B2B world should spell out your big value propositions that you deliver for customers, Features and key specs?
+For example, a product brochure in the B2B world should spell out the big value propositions that you deliver for customers, Features, and key specs?
 List them under your value propositions.
 Service first, sell second.

 - Prospects have complex problems.
 But you don’t solve them by delivering complex questions.
 You ask diagnostic simple questions to get to clarity quickly.

-- The product road map has a plethora of opportunities ahead of it.
-However think simplicity in terms of building the product, selling it, using it.
+- The product roadmap has a plethora of opportunities ahead of it.
+However think of simplicity in terms of building the product, selling it, and using it.
 Remember you are building the product to be used not to win an award.